-ARA Venn takes an active approach towards sustainability and aims to create real value not only for our investors, but also for the users and communities of the assets we invest in.
+ARA Venn, as part of the ESR Group, takes an active approach towards sustainability and aims to create real value not only for our investors, but also for the users and communities of the assets we invest in.

 “We believe that a sustainability led mindset is essential to delivering long term success.
 This mindset has directed our assessment and management of the ESG aspects of our business and provides a positive ethical impact on our own corporate performance and our investments, whilst also benefitting both the environment, local communities and the wider society.”Gary McKenzie-Smith, Managing Partner

 Our commitment towards sustainability is based on a foundation of robust ESG principles across the following two dimensions of behaviour:

 - Our investments – strategies, investment selection and monitoring.

 - Minimising the impact of ARA Venn’s operations and continually improving its environmental performance, including a commitment to be carbon neutral

 - Compliant-ready across all relevant legislation, regulations and appropriate codes of practice

 - Transparency: ARA Venn will foster environmental awareness and understanding in our business and our stakeholders through regular engagement and reporting

 - Extensive due diligence, where relevant/appropriate, to assess the environmental implications of an investment

 - Employee training promoting the awareness and understanding of ESG and D&I issues within the business